Non-Compete Agreements Attorneys

 Non-Compete Attorneys in Florida

-Dedicated Representation Serving clients in florida and througout the entire Florida Tri-County Areas.
+Dedicated Representation Serving clients in florida and througout the south Florida Tri-County Areas.

 Restrictive Covenants (Non-Compete, Non-Solicitation and Non-Disclosure)

 Moore Rabinowitz Law represents both businesses and individuals concerning all types of restrictive covenant litigation.
 This includes prosecuting non-competition agreements for employers and defending employees seeking to avoid enforcement.
 When it comes to enforceability of restrictive covenants, for either an employer or employee, there is no “one-size fits all” approach.
-While such agreements are presumptively enforceable, a court’s examination is not limited to the four-corners of the parties’ contract.
-Rather, the approach to enforcement and/or defense of these claims requires an attorney asking the right questions concerning the underlying relationship to determine whether there are “legitimate business interests” to enforce the parties’ rights or to defeat same.
+While such agreements are presumptively enforceable, a court’s examination is not limited to the four corners of the parties’ contract.
+Rather, the approach of enforcement and/or defending these claims requires an attorney asking the right questions.
+Questions concerning the underlying relationship to determine whether there are “legitimate business interests” to enforce the parties’ rights or to defeat same.